reachfrancis/nostyledrifting/TheSteps/step4/readme.md

-Ask the AI Agent to act as a senior software architect and update the codebase_overview.md document with the latest updates.
+Ask the AI Agent to act as a senior software developer who understands the code base and implement the task